Sign In

 BY: ISSA

-This begins with conducting a fitness assessment to determine the client’s level of fitness.
-This assessment also reveals any physical limitations.
-This information is used to create an exercise program.
+This begins with conducting a fitness assessment to determine the client’s level of fitness and reveal any physical limitations.
+With this information, fitness trainers create personalized workout plans.
 Typically, an exercise program includes both cardio and strength training.
 A comprehensive training plan also includes physical activity designed to improve flexibility, such as through stretching.

-During the actual training session, a personal trainer teaches clients proper exercise technique and form.
-This ensures that the training program is followed safely.
-It also helps improve effectiveness.
+During the training session, a personal trainer teaches clients proper exercise technique and form.
+This helps improve safety and effectiveness.

 Perhaps the best way to understand what is expected in this role is to look at a personal trainer job description.
 Here’s an example of what this description may look like: